 - From the System Settings, go down to the Sleep Mode section on the left.

 - Click on Auto-Sleep (Playing on Console Screen).
 Set it either on 3min or 5min.
-We don’t recommend setting it as low as 1min because your Switch can go into sleep during a long cutscene.
+We don’t recommend setting it as low as 1min because your Switch can go to sleep during a long cutscene.

 - If you watch YouTube or Hulu on your Switch, make sure to turn on Suspend Auto-Sleep While Playing Media Content.
-Otherwise, your Switch would be going into sleep while playing a video every time, and it will become very annoying.
+Otherwise, your Switch would be going to sleep while playing a video every time, and it will become very annoying.

 - Toggle off Wake When AC Adapter Is Disconnected by clicking on the same option.
 This should prevent your Switch from waking up randomly in the middle of a charger disconnection.